 Just take a look at this example from Athletic Greens:

-12. Client Logos
+12. Client logos

 Using well-known client logos as a form of social proof is another powerful strategy to build trust and credibility.
 When a service provider prominently displays logos of reputable clients, it conveys that these established brands have placed their trust in the provider’s services.

-This visual association enhances the service provider’s credibility, as potential customers perceive that if respected companies have chosen them, they too can rely on their expertise and quality.
+This visual association enhances the service provider’s credibility, as potential consumers perceive that if respected companies have chosen them, they too can rely on their expertise and quality.
 Here is an example from Notion’s website, where you can see big names using their platform, like Figma, Toyota, uber, Pinterest, Amazon, Nike etc.

-13. Number of Customers or Users
+13. Number of customers or users

 By showcasing a large customer base, a subscription-based service, for instance, creates a perception of trust and desirability.